 Who should use tick repellent and when?

-Use EPA-registered repellent when you spend time outdoors in areas with ticks, especially when risk of exposure is high (see seasonal tick risk graphic [PDF] below).
+You should use repellent when you spend time outdoors in grassy or brushy areas with ticks, especially when risk of exposure to ticks is high (see seasonal tick risk graphic below).

 - leaf litter

 To prevent tick bites, use EPA-registered insect repellent (especially on the legs and ankles) and walk in the middle of an outdoor trail or pathway to avoid coming in contact with ticks.

 To protect children and babies from tick bites: